 It is expected that students will be present for all class sessions.
-Notify the Instructor if you find you must miss part or all of a session.
-A portion of your grade is determined by punctuality and how engaged you are in peer interaction.
+Notify the instructor if you find you must miss part or all of a session.
+A portion of your grade is determined by punctuality and how engaged you are in class discussion and peer interaction.